 The Silver Lining

-It’s easy to wallow in the bad.
+It’s easy to wallow in the bad and have travel guilt.
 But by finding the silver lining, I was able to turn what could’ve been the worst trip of my life into the best.
 I was able to experience everything both for myself and for my grandma.
 I was able to tell her every detail of my trip and make her smile.
 I’ll never be able to do that on another trip.
 What could’ve been the worst year of my life was actually the best, just because I changed the way I look at it.
 Yes, my grandma was diagnosed with cancer and passed away 5 short months after; but, I had her for 11 out of 12 months, and I’ll never be able to say that again.

 Rachel is a student University of Florida student pursuing degrees in Political Science and Public Relations and a minor in Nonprofit Organization Leadership.
 She hopes to revolve her future around experiencing new cultures, meeting people from around the world, and giving back to community.
 You can follow Rachel’s past and future travels on her Instagram.